Springfield Wednesday Newsletter - October 1, 2014

 (Nebraska Law stipulates that no outside alcohol can be brought onto the premise.)

 Sunday Music is still going strong!
 No cover charge - music is from 2-5 pm.

 Friday Night Music is back!
 Your favorite Friday night activity is back and better than ever!
 Bring your lawn chairs, blankets, picnics and friends and come out to enjoy the music!
-Music will be outside weather permitting. $5 cover charge.
+Music will be outside weather permitting.
+Acoustic, No Cover Charge.